-- ETSI EN 319 411-1 "Electronic Signatures and Infrastructures (ESI); Policy and security requirements for Trusted Service Providers issuing certificates; Part 1: General Requirements", - ETSI EN 319 411-2 "Electronic Signatures and Infrastructures (ESI); Policy and security requirements for Trusted Service Providers issuing certificates; Part 2: Requirements for trust service providers issuing EU qualified certificates", - ETSI EN 319 421 "Electronic Signatures and Infrastructures (ESI); Policy and security requirements for Trusted Service Providers issuing Time-Stamps", - ETSI TS 101 456 "Electronic Signatures and Infrastructures (ESI); Policy requirements for certification authorities issuing qualified certificates", - ETSI TS 102 042 standard "Electronic Signatures and Infrastructures (ESI); Policy requirements for certification authorities issuing public key certificates", - Precedential Decree 150/2001 and - Regulation (EU) No 910/2014 (e-IDAS) of the European Parliament and of the Council on electronic identification and trust services for electronic transactions in the internal market.
+- ETSI EN 319 411-1 "Electronic Signatures and Infrastructures (ESI); Policy and security requirements for Trusted Service Providers issuing certificates; Part 1: General Requirements", - ETSI EN 319 411-2 "Electronic Signatures and Infrastructures (ESI); Policy and security requirements for Trusted Service Providers issuing certificates; Part 2: Requirements for trust service providers issuing EU qualified certificates", - ETSI EN 319 421 "Electronic Signatures and Infrastructures (ESI); Policy and security requirements for Trusted Service Providers issuing Time-Stamps", and - Regulation (EU) No 910/2014 (e-IDAS) of the European Parliament and of the Council on electronic identification and trust services for electronic transactions in the internal market.

-HARICA has also included guidelines and procedures from the "Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates" document, produced by the CA/Browser Forum (www.cabforum.org).
+HARICA has also included guidelines and procedures from the "Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates" document, produced by the CA/Browser Forum (www.cabforum.org) and the "Minimum Requirements for the Issuance and Management of Publicly Trusted Code Signing Certificates", produced by members of the CA/Browser Forum Code Signing Working Group.